ORANGE HERITAGE TRAIL:

 access the trail travel south along Millpond Pkwy and you’ll quickly come to

-an access path up to the trail.
+guardrail up to the trail.

 Before setting out, you may elect to ride a 1 ˝ mile Loop

 Trail around Crane Park.

 you’ll find a crosswalk over to the paved trail across Millpond Pkwy.
 Follow

 the paved trail south between the Park and Route 17M,

 Lake St traveling along the Lower Monroe